 Welcome to 3D!

-We have had a great start to the new year and we are now busy learning about our new topic.
-It is called Heroes and Villains.
+We have had a super start to the year, learning lots about heroes and villains.
+We are now busy learning about our new topic.
+It is called Tribal Tales and it is all about prehistoric times.
 To find out more about our learning, select the topic button below.
 For information about our PE days, reading and spellings, please scroll to the bottom of this page.

 Here is a photograph of our classroom ready for the new term:

-P.E days for 3D are Mondays or Tuesdays and Thursdays.
+P.E days for 3D are Mondays and Thursdays.
 Please ensure that your child has the correct P.E kit in school all week so he/she is able to fully take part.

 Whilst reading with your child you could check their understanding further by asking key questions, such as:

 - Can you predict what might happen next?

 - What can you tell me about that character's personality?